PDF Tools

 PF

-How to use PDF Text Finder
+How to use this PDF Text Finder

 • Upload the PDF and enter the word or phrase you want to search for in the document text.